wmo-im/wis2box-training/documentation/docs/en/practical-sessions/configuring-wis2box-datasets.md

 ### Configuring data mappings

-Since you used a template to create your dataset, the dataset mappings have been pre-populated with the defaults plugins for the 'weather/surface-based-observations/synop' template.
+Since you used a template to create your dataset, the dataset mappings have been pre-populated with the default plugins for the 'weather/surface-based-observations/synop' template.
 Data plugins are used in the wis2box to transform data before it is published using the WIS2 notification.

 <img alt="Data Mappings: update plugin" src="/../assets/img/wis2box-data-mappings.png" width="800">

-Note that you can click on the "update"-button to change settings for the plugin such as file-extension and the file-pattern, you can leave the default settings for now.
-This will be explained in more detail later when creating a custom dataset.
+Note that you can click on the "Update" button to change settings for the plugin such as file extension and the file pattern.
+You can leave the default settings for now.

 ### Submitting your dataset